Background pattern

 Monotherapy

-When starting to take levetiracetam, your doctor will prescribe alower dosefor two weeks before administering the general lowest dose.
+When you first start taking levetiracetam, your doctor will prescribe you a lower dosefor two weeks before giving you the lowest general dose.

-For example: for a daily dose of 2,000 mg, you should take 2 tablets in the morning and 2 tablets at night.
+For example: for a daily dose of 2,000 mg, you should take 2 tablets in the morning and 2 tablets in the evening.

 Concomitant therapy

-For example: for a daily dose of 1,000 mg, you should take 1 tablet in the morning and 1 tablet at night.
+For example: for a daily dose of 1,000 mg, you should take 1 tablet in the morning and 1 tablet in the evening.

-Your doctor will prescribe the most appropriate pharmaceutical form of levetiracetam based on age, weight, and dose.
+Your doctor will prescribe the most appropriate pharmaceutical form of levetiracetam according to age, weight, and dose.

 Levetiracetam 100 mg/ml oral solution is a more suitable presentation for infants and children under 6 years.

-Dose in infants (1 month to less than 6 months):
+Dose in infants (from 1 month to less than 6 months):

 Levetiracetam 100 mg/ml oral solution is a more suitable presentation for infants under 6 months.

 • Levetiracetam is used as a chronic treatment.
-You should continue treatment with Levetiracetam for the time indicated by your doctor.
+You should continue with the treatment with Levetiracetam for as long as your doctor has told you.

 If you take more Levetiracetam Kern Pharma than you should